allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/110-hipaa-legislation-is-in-the-house/blogarticle.md

 ---
-Title: HIPAA Legislation is in The House
+Title: "HIPAA Legislation is in The House"
-SeoTitle: HIPAA Legislation is in The House
+SeoTitle: "HIPAA Legislation is in The House"
 Author: kenny
 Fullname: Kenny Stark
 Date: 06/02/2015